 The industry has seen a rise in the launch of companies with very specialised offerings.
 From only organic food products to beverages targetting only women to snacks only for children, there are several companies that have segmented their offerings and are targetting a niche set of customers.
 Interestingly, several such companies have raised investments from seasoned investors.
 While a differentiated positioning in a crowded and generic market like food is understandable, it does beg the question -- is the market big enough for such thin segmentation?

-Entrepreneurs and investors have woken up to the opportunity of building and disrupting the farm sector for better productivity and the well-being of the farmer.
+Entrepreneurs and investors have woken up to the opportunity to build and disrupt the farm sector for better productivity and the well-being of the farmer.
 What kind of experiments are brewing on the farm land and what value proposition do investors see?

 Jinesh ShahFounding Partner, Omnivore Partners